CMPSC-310-AI-Spring2023/trashbot/writing/report.md

 Below is an image from the tutorial that we used to base our wiring off of.
 The only difference we had was the port that has two wirings going into a singular port, we split those up and put the motor on the port with the lesser voltage.

 ![Wiring from the Tutorial](https://projects.arduinocontent.cc/e6d20b00-ba45-4847-96c0-6fe0df92bb09.jpg)

+Below is an image of what our final project looks like from the outside:

 ![Box](box.jpg)

+Below is an image of all of the connections we made between the motor and the sensor to the Arduino board.
+This is a little messy which is why we included the tutorial photo of the wires.

 ![Wires](wires.jpg)

 ## Agent